PoHuit/ecmulator/README.md

 Run `python3 ecmulator.py` with appropriate arguments.

 * The `--jam` (`-j`) argument specifies a jam module or drone, including a repeat count for convenience.
+Multiple `--jam` arguments may be given.
+All jams are applied to a single target.

-The module or drone is specified by
+  The module or drone is specified in the format

   > *\<base-type\>\<variant\>[*`x`*\<count\>]*